armaanarora07/astro-landing-age-fork/README.md

 2. **Update nameservers at your domain registrar**:
    - Find the Cloudflare nameservers provided during setup
-   - Update your domain's nameservers at your registrar
+   - Update your domain's nameservers at your registrar ([tutorial for Namecheap here](namecheap.pxf.io/EE2PJD))
-   - Wait for DNS propagation (can take 24-48 hours)
+   - Wait for DNS propagation (can take 24-48 hours, usually takes less)

 3. **Configure DNS records in Cloudflare**:
-   - Create an A record pointing to your server IP:
+   - Create an A record pointing to your server IP (the one you saw as `ipv4`):
      ```
      Type: A
-     Name: @ (root domain)
+     Name: @ (or the root domain itself e.g., `benav.io`)
-     Content: your-server-ip
+     Content: your-server-ip (e.g., 12.34.567.89)
      Proxy status: Proxied
      ```

+     This creates a record for your root domain (e.g., `benav.io`).

    - Add a CNAME record for www subdomain:
      ```
      Type: CNAME
      Name: www
-     Content: yourdomain.com
+     Content: your-root-domain (e.g., benav.io)
      Proxy status: Proxied
      ```

+     This creates a record for the www version (e.g., `www.benav.io`).

 4. **Enable SSL/TLS protection**:
+   - Go to SSL/TLS
-   - Set SSL/TLS encryption mode to "Full" or "Full (strict)"
+   - In **overview**, set SSL/TLS encryption mode to "Full (strict)"
-   - Enable "Always Use HTTPS"
+   - In **Edge Certificates**, disable "Always Use HTTPS" (caddy will handle this)
-   - Turn on "Automatic HTTPS Rewrites"
+   - Turn off "Automatic HTTPS Rewrites" (caddy also handles this)

 5. **Configure Cloudflare settings**:
-   - Under "Speed" tab, enable Auto Minify for HTML, CSS, and JavaScript
-   - Enable Brotli compression
    - Turn on caching features appropriate for your site

 6. **Verify configuration**:
    - Visit your domain to ensure it loads properly
    - Check SSL certificate is valid (look for the padlock in browser)
-   - Use [SSL Labs](https://www.ssllabs.com/ssltest/) to verify security configuration

 ## Troubleshooting